-- Affordable.
-If you catch a sale, you can get the Omni PC for less than 100$.
+- If you catch it on a sale, you can get the Omni PC for a very reasonable price

-- Made by a reliable brand.
-Although the reliability for Samsonite has fallen a bit over the years, they still make very reliable suitcases.
+- Although the reliability of Samsonite has fallen a bit over the years, they still make very reliable suitcases

-- Well-reviewed.
-On Amazon, the Omni PC is one of the most popular and well-reviewed suitcases.
+- On Amazon, the Omni PC is one of the most popular and well-reviewed suitcases

-- Solid build quality.
-The Omni PC is made from durable materials, such as polycarbonate and aluminum, and nothing feels cheap.
+- The Omni PC is made from very durable materials, such as polycarbonate and aluminum

-- Somewhat heavy.
-Weighing at 11.7 lbs, the Samsonite Omni PC isn’t too heavy, but it also isn’t considered lightweight (Although, very close.)
+- Weighing at 11.7 lbs (5.29 kg), the Samsonite Omni PC isn’t too heavy, but it also isn’t considered lightweight

-- Over 62 linear inches.
-Unfortunately, with wheels and handles included, the Omni PC 28-inch measures 3.5 inches above the most common linear inch restriction for checked luggage.
+- Unfortunately, with wheels and handles included, the Omni PC 28-inch measures 3.5 inches above the most common linear inch restriction for checked luggage (62 linear inches)

-- Stock setup.
-The Omni PC has all the features that you’d expect, but nothing innovative or “smart”.
+- The Omni PC has all the features you’d expect, but nothing innovative or “smart”

-Although the Samsonite Omni PC 28-inch checked suitcase is slightly over the most common linear inch restriction, most of the time you won’t have any issues, because it’s only slightly above the limit.
-But if you want to be sure, you should get the medium checked 24-inch version instead.
+Although the Samsonite Omni PC 28-inch checked suitcase is slightly oversized, most of the time you won’t have any issues, because it’s only slightly above the 62-linear-inch limit.
+But if you want to be sure, you should get the medium-checked 24-inch version instead, which is within the limits.
 Really, that’s the only serious downside to the Omni PC 28-inch checked suitcase.

-When it’s empty, it measures at 11.68 lbs, which isn’t too heavy, but it also isn’t the most lightweight suitcase out there.
+When it’s empty, it weighs 11.68 lbs (5.29 kg), which isn’t too heavy, but it also isn’t the most lightweight suitcase out there.
 Still, it’s on the lighter end of the spectrum, which is good if you’re looking for something that’s easy to lift on stairs.